The Long Answer

 If Your Abortion Was Traumatic

 Sometimes it’s not about the abortion itself—it’s the context, the system, or the way you were treated.
 Maybe you experienced medical trauma.
 Maybe you felt unsupported or coerced into your decision.
+Maybe you are trans and the care you accessed was not inclusive.
 Maybe it brought up old sexual trauma or stirred up memories from a previous pregnancy loss.
+Sometimes our experience has nothing to do with the decision itself and more to do with what it’s attached to.
 You’re allowed to name that too.
 You don’t need a diagnosis or clear narrative to deserve support.

 You’re Allowed to Bring It Up—Even If: